infinitypaul/laravel-database-filter/README.md

 ```

-The Filter Method Takes In Our Condition or whatever we want to check against the database
+The filter method takes in our conditions or whatever  checks against the database

-In Case You Want To Be Strict About What A User Enters Into The Query Params You Can Use The Mapping Method
+To be strict about query params input, we can use the mapping method or leave empty for free entry

 ```php